Foods to avoid on a candida cleansing program...

 Sugar in any form – Sugar is the enemy of a candida cleansing diet.

 Here's a detailed list of the many names for sugars.

-Thickeners – Flours, guar gum, xanthan gum, tapioca, corn starch, arrowroot, kudzu, etc. Once you have reached a good state of health and kicked the candida I'd stick with arrowroot, tapioca, or kudzu for thickening, and occasionally some high quality flour for making a roux.
+Thickeners – Flours, guar gum, xanthan gum, tapioca, corn starch, arrowroot, kudzu, etc. Once you have reached a good state of health and kicked the candida I'd stick with arrowroot, tapioca, or kudzu for thickening.
 This is good advice for all, not only for candida cleansing.